Datagirlie/Apartment_Evaluation_Project/README.md

 ## 3. Evaluation Based On Year Registered
 In 2017, the evaluation scores for all the types of property increased significantly especially for Private owned properties.
 Also, note that the apartment building standards bylaw enforcement program was established in 2017 to ensure that owners and operators of apartment buildings.
 This increase can be due to most apartments been registered and meeting up to the specific standards at the start of the evaluation process.

 However, there was a great decrease in 2018 and in subsequent years which can be attributed to most buildings been registered and evaluated the previous year.
 This can however show that new buildings have not being built over the years.
-Also, if evaluation is done every 3yrs, what could have affected the scores in 2020 and 2023 to be this low?
+Also, if evaluation is done every 3yrs, what could have affected the scores in 2020 to be this low?

 ![](https://github.com/Datagirlie/Apartment_Evaluation_Project/blob/main/PROPERTY%20TYPES.png)